MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Import-PSSession.md

 The fourth command uses the Receive-Job cmdlet to get the results of the job in the $batch variable.

-### Example 5: Import cmdlets and functions from a Windows PowerShell module
+### Example 5: Import cmdlets and functions from a PowerShell module
 ```
 PS C:\> $S = New-PSSession -ComputerName Server01
 PS C:\> Invoke-Command -Session $S {Import-Module TestManagement}
 PS C:\> Import-PSSession -Session $S -Module TestManagement
 ```

-This example shows how to import the cmdlets and functions from a Windows PowerShell module on a remote computer into the current session.
+This example shows how to import the cmdlets and functions from a PowerShell module on a remote computer into the current session.

 The first command creates a PSSession on the Server01 computer and saves it in the $S variable.

 The second command uses the **Invoke-Command** cmdlet to run an Import-Module command in the PSSession in $S.

-Typically, the module would be added to all sessions by an **Import-Module** command in a Windows PowerShell profile, but profiles are not run in PSSessions.
+Typically, the module would be added to all sessions by an **Import-Module** command in a PowerShell profile, but profiles are not run in PSSessions.

 The third command uses the *Module*  parameter of **Import-PSSession** to import the cmdlets and functions in the module into the current session.